tapeworm/freepops/buildfactory/osx/Install_resources/English.lproj/ReadMe.txt

 FreePOPs Readme file

 This package contains the pre-compiled distribution of FreePOPs for Mac OS X systems.
-To use it you should just have to install it; two files will be copied in /Library/StartupItems/FreePOPs (or one to /Library/LaunchDaemons if you use Mac OS X Tiger) that will run FreePOPs automatically at every system boot.
+To use it you should just have to install it and double click on it; this will start FreePOPs in the background (the program icon will NOT stay in the Dock), to stop it you will only need to double click on it again.
+If you want FreePOPs to start automatically at each system boot, you will just have to add it to the list of startup items in your Mac OS X account preferences.

-If that doesn't happen you may manually copy the files contained in the "script" directory (which is where you've installed FreePOPs) in the aforementioned path; if you use Mac OS X Tiger you'll have to copy freepopsd.plist, otherwise you'll copy the other two.
-In freepopsd.plist you'll have to change every occurrence of /Applications/FreePOPs to the real path where you've installed FreePOps; if you use Mac OS X Panther or Jaguar you will have to change the line that says "DIR=" (in the file named FreePOPs) by adding the path FreePOPs is installed into after the equals sign (for example /Applications/FreePOPs).

-If you want to run FreePOPs only manually you will have to delete the files in the /Library/StartupItems directory (or freepopsd.plist in /Library/LaunchDaemons under Mac OS X Tiger - don't delete the other files in the directory, if any); run a Terminal, move to the directory you've installed FreePOPs into then run ./freepopsd, with your favorite command line options.

-In case you have problems updating from an older version, delete manually the directory you've installed FreePOPs into as well as the /Library/Receipts/FreePOPs-x.y.z.pkg file (x.y.z is the version of FreePOPs currently installed).
+In case you have problems updating from an older version, drag manually the application to the trash as well as the /Library/Receipts/FreePOPs-x.y.z.pkg file (x.y.z is the version of FreePOPs currently installed).

 LiberoPOPs users might find the included LP-to-FP migration howto useful.